 Big news all around the Internet that a nightly build of Webkit and an internal build of Opera have passed the Acid 3 test.
 Users who favor one of the browsers now fight over the right to state that their browser passed it before the other which is in my opinion completely irrelevant.
 Who cares […]

 The Opera web browser is the longest standing web browser that still has a considerable market share.
-The first public version of the browser was relased in 1996, years before browsers such as Internet Explorer, Firefox or Google Chrome came into existance.
+The first public version of the browser was released in 1996, years before browsers such as Internet Explorer, Firefox or Google Chrome came into existence.
 Despite its head start, the browser never managed to get a considerable size of the browser market

 Opera is available as a desktop browser for PC, Macintosh and Linux systems, and as versions for smartphones and mobile devices in the form of Opera Mini and Opera Mobile.
 The core difference between the two versions of Opera for mobile devices is that pages are rendered on Opera servers when Opera Mini is used, while they are rendered in the browser when Opera Mobile is used.